Mongolia

 MONGOLIA: PALLAS’S CAT KITTEN QUEST

 There’s something incredible about wild Pallas’s Cats that pulls at our hearts in ways that are hard to explain.
 Maybe it’s their elusive nature, the way they vanish into rocky landscapes like ghosts in fur coats.
 Or maybe it’s the wild energy they carry, reminding us of something ancient the rest of the world has forgotten.
-Wild Images has had a long standing, successful track record of Pallas’s Cat sightings on our wildlife tours in both India and Mongolia.
+Wild Images has had a long-standing, successful track record of Pallas’s Cat sightings on our wildlife tours in both India and Mongolia.

 At the top of their daily rodent menu are voles and gerbils.
 When they have young kittens, quite often they leave them at a den site while a parent cat goes out to hunt so it can feed its young.
-As the saying goes “When the cat’s away…” we will be utilising unique hides to see their kittens playing and practicing hunting for when they are finally left on their own to survive.
+As the saying goes, “When the cat’s away…” we will be utilising unique hides to see their kittens playing and practising hunting for when they are finally left on their own to survive.

-This exclusive tour is limited to just 4 guests and it begins in the bustling capital of Mongolia, Ulanbataar.
-From there we will travel to remote eastern Mongolia where we will stay in a comfortable Ger camp at the edge of an area that has a high density of Pallas’s cats.
+This exclusive tour is limited to just 4 guests, and it begins in the bustling capital of Mongolia, Ulanbataar.
+From there, we will travel to remote eastern Mongolia, where we will stay in a comfortable Ger camp at the edge of an area that has a high density of Pallas’s cats.

-HUSTAI EXTENTION OPTION
+HUSTAI EXTENSION OPTION

-For guests wishing to photograph other Mongolian wildlife, we can arrange a three day extension to Hustai National Park where we will see the world’s rarest wild horse, Przewalski’s Horse which will also be in the peak of its foaling season.
-During our time in Hustai we will search for other mammals including Grey Wolf, Siberian Red Deer, marmots and ground squirrels.
+For guests wishing to photograph other Mongolian wildlife, we can arrange a three-day extension to Hustai National Park, where we will see the world’s rarest wild horse, Przewalski’s Horse, which will also be in the peak of its foaling season.
+During our time in Husta,i we will search for other mammals including Grey Wolf, Siberian Red Deer, marmots and ground squirrels.
 If you are interested in taking an extension to Hustai National Park, please contact us at the time of booking.
 The cost will depend on the number of participants.

 Roads range from good to poor (tarred roads are limited in Mongolia).
 Our transport consists of sturdy 4×4 vehicles.